javaplus/MadScientist/lessons/game_mode_coding.md

 ## How the Game Class is used

 The `setup()` function gets called as soon as the game mode is changed or initiated.
-Currently the game mode can change based on the command from the bluetooth remote app.
+Currently, the game mode can change based on the command from the bluetooth remote app.
-In the [main.py](/code/main.py) file, the `execute_command()` function has a an if block to set the game mode.
-The `initializeGame()` function takes in the game mode string to determine what game mode to use by calling the `setGameMode()` function also in `main.py` that will  instantiate the appropriate game class and return it.
+In the [main.py](/code/main.py), the `execute_command()` function has an if block to set the game mode.
+The `initializeGame()` function takes in the game mode string to determine what game mode to use by calling the `setGameMode()` function (also in `main.py`) that will instantiate the appropriate game class and return it.

 Here is the `initializeGame()` function: